Your Official Guide to Picking the Best Dog Breed for You

 German Shepherds are loyal

 German Shepherd dogs, or GSD for short, are a perennial top dog on the AKC most popular breed list.
 Loyal and intelligent, these guard dogs are great for families and do well with children.
 Their large size and exuberant nature may mean you want to keep a close eye if you have small children, just to avoid any tumbles, and their sweeping tail can clear a coffee table in the blink of an eye.
 Because the breed standard for GSDs states that they should have sloping hindquarters, they are prone to hip dysplasia, and like any large breed dog, frequently suffer knee ligament injuries.
 As they age, German Shepherds are also predisposed to heart disease.
-Check out all the things your pup would tell you if it could.

 Great Danes are good apartment dogs

 Despite their size, Great Danes actually make great apartment pets.
 They are laid back and love nothing more than some good sofa-time.
 They are good with children, but should be supervised with young kids due to their overwhelming size.
 Standing up to 32″ at the shoulder and weighing over 120lbs, Danes do well with occasional walks throughout the day.
 Danes are notoriously short-lived, with a life expectancy of six to eight years, and are predisposed to heart disease and gastric dilation and volvulus (commonly referred to as bloat).
+Bloating is one of the things your pup would tell you if it could.

 Golden Retrievers make good service dogs

 The epitome of the family dog, Golden Retrievers are beautiful and friendly, this intelligent breed is frequently trained as service dogs.
 Goldens do well with children and are great house dogs, but their long coat does need frequent brushing to avoid matting and help with shedding.
 Golden Retrievers are also prone to hip and knee injuries as well as heart disease and GDV.
-Check out all the secrets your vet won’t tell you.

 Border Collies are high energy